jorgequintanilha/shieldmate/README.md

 <h3>Negative Life:</h3> It is a very niche situation, such as Platinum Angel, but it was easy enough to implement so why not.
 Disabled by default to avoid confusion.

 <h3>Timer:</h3> Some players requested it so I did, mostly so I could learn how to do it.
 Personally I don't really use it and don't care about it.

+<h3>Night / Day cycle:</h3> Easy enough to implement, but just as niche as energy counters.
+Anyway, it's there, it works and there's nothing else to discuss.

 <h3>Binding Player Life and Commander Damage:</h3> This is essential in any EDH game, but I decided to make it an optional parameter so players may play without it and avoid mistakes.